FBrockmeyer/dwdaccess/README.md

 telling a little story originated from a trivial conversation I had with a friend at a lake on a hot summer day in August 2023.

-Note, beyond the scope of this project there exist other packages to handle data from DWD like [“rdwd”](https://bookdown.org/brry/rdwd/).
+Note.
+There exist other `R` packages to handle data from DWD like [“rdwd”](https://bookdown.org/brry/rdwd/).
+Those are beyond the scope of this project.

 ## Installation